 - a.
 A sanitary sewer overflow is an overflow, spill, release, or diversion of wastewater from a sanitary sewer system.
-These overflows shall be monitored when they discharge.
+Although the above table indicates that the Measuring Frequency for Overflow Occurrence is 1/Month, the intent of that provision is to specify a reporting frequency for Overflow Occurrence, not a monitoring frequency.
+The monitoring requirement under this permit is that these overflows shall be monitored on each day when they discharge.
 Only sanitary sewer overflows that enter waters of the state, either directly or through a storm sewer or other conveyance, must be reported under this monitoring station. - b.
 For the purpose of counting occurrences, each location on the sanitary sewer system where there is an overflow, spill, release, or diversion of wastewater on a given day that enters waters of the state is counted as one occurrence.
 For example, if on a given day overflows occur from a manhole at one location and from a damaged pipe at another location and they both enter waters of the state, record two occurrences for that day.
 If overflows from both locations continue on the following day, record two occurrences for the following day.
-At the end of the month, total the daily occurrences and report this number in the first column of the first day of the month on the 4500 form.
+At the end of the month, total the daily occurrences and report this number on Day 1 of the DMR.
 If there are no overflows during the entire month, report "zero" (0). - c.
 All sanitary sewer overflows are prohibited. - d.
-See Part II, Items D and E.
+See Part II, Items G and H.

-Part I, B. - SLUDGE MONITORING REQUIREMENTS
+PART I, B. SLUDGE LIMITATIONS AND MONITORING REQUIREMENTS

-4. Sludge Monitoring.
-During the period beginning on the effective date of this permit and lasting until the expiration date, the permittee shall monitor the treatment works' final sludge at Station Number 3PF00002585, and report to the Ohio EPA in accordance with the following table.
+5. Sludge Monitoring.
+During the period beginning on the effective date of this permit and lasting until the expiration date of this permit, the permittee shall monitor the treatment works' final sludge at Station Number 3PE00001585, and report to the Ohio EPA in accordance with the following table.
 See Part II, OTHER REQUIREMENTS, for location of sludge sampling.